Multi-Agent Active Search using Detection and Location Uncertainty: Introduction

 \section{Introduction}

-Active search (active sensing) \cite{garnett2011bayesian, garnett2012bayesian} refers to the task of discovering objects of interest (OOI) or targets in an unknown environment by adaptively making sequential data collection decisions.
-It finds use in many robotics applications such as search and rescue, environment monitoring, localization and target detection \cite{1291662, 620182, ma2017active, ghods2021decentralized, ghods2021multi, flaspohler2019information}.
-In such real world scenarios, active search algorithms are faced with two types of uncertainty in their observations.
-These are respectively the detection uncertainty and location uncertainty of OOIs in the sensed regions.
+Active search \cite{garnett2011bayesian, garnett2012bayesian}, in applications like wildlife patrolling and environment monitoring, involves autonomous robots (agents) discovering objects of interest (OOI) in an unknown environment by adaptively making sequential data collection decisions \cite{1291662, 620182, flaspohler2019information}.
+In such real world scenarios, active search algorithms are faced with two types of uncertainty: detection uncertainty and location uncertainty of observed OOIs.
 Due to noise in the sensing setup, an agent may mistake something that is not a target to be an OOI or vice versa, thereby giving rise to detection uncertainty.
-Further, systematic errors in the sensors may cause an agent to perceive such detected OOIs to be located nearer or farther to itself than they actually are, thus leading to uncertainty about the target's actual location.
-Prior research on target detection and localization algorithms has typically addressed only one of detection or location uncertainty respectively while assuming perfect observability of target location or accurate label detection.
-In robotics, localization and mapping or tracking algorithms take into consideration only the uncertainty in the estimated target locations while abstracting away the target detection components of such systems \cite{alsayed2021drone,huang2019survey}.

-On the other hand, adaptive compressive sensing \cite{4786013,6809991}, Bayesian optimization \cite{rajan2015bayesian,6385653} and bandit style algorithms \cite{abbasi2012online,carpentier2012bandit} only consider uncertainty in target detection using a simplified sensing model and assume perfect localization.
-Unfortunately, to the best of our knowledge, none of the previously proposed algorithms present a unified framework accounting for both target detection and location uncertainty in active search problems, irrespective of the specific type of camera or depth sensor being used.
+Further, systematic errors in the sensors may cause an agent to perceive OOIs to be located nearer to or farther from itself than they actually are, leading to uncertainty about the target's true location.
+Prior research has typically addressed only one of these while assuming no uncertainty in the other.
+In robotics, localization and mapping or tracking algorithms consider only target location uncertainty while abstracting away false positive or negative target detections \cite{alsayed2021drone,huang2019survey}.
+On the other hand, adaptive compressive sensing \cite{4786013,6809991}, Bayesian optimization \cite{rajan2015bayesian,6385653} and bandit style algorithms \cite{abbasi2012online,carpentier2012bandit} only consider uncertainty in target detection while assuming perfect localization.
+Unfortunately, none of these algorithms present a unified framework accounting for both target detection and location uncertainty in active search.